 Guest post by Dr. Fiona McCulloch BSc ND

 Adrenal health is one of the most talked-about topics in health today, and for good reason: We lead hectic lifestyles, are constantly plugged in, and rarely ever get deep restorative rest.
 It’s a whole different lifestyle than the average person had 20 years ago, and as women, we are all learning to adapt—often at great expense to our health.
-You’ve also probably heard that stress is problematic for women with Polycystic Ovary Syndrome in particular, and it really is.
+You’ve also probably heard that stress is problematic for women with Polycystic Ovary Syndrome (PCOS) in particular, and it really is.
 In fact, we are far more susceptible to stress than others due to our unique hormonal imbalances.
 So, as both a woman with PCOS and a naturopathic doctor who has done extensive research into hormonal health, I want to help clarify exactly how stress can create further imbalance in our bodies.

 As I’m sure you already know, stress is bad for humans, period.
 That said, for women with PCOS, stress can seriously imbalance the delicate interplay between hormones and can even interrupt the progress you are making as you put in the hard work to change your diet, exercise and balance your hormones with supplements or medications.